peteroupc/peteroupc.github.io/randomnotes.md

 Even so, however, these algorithms may be useful if the application is willing to trade accuracy for speed.

 On the other hand, if an algorithm returns results that are accurate to a given number of digits after the point (for example, 53 bits after the point), it can generate any number of digits uniformly at random and append those digits to the result's digit expansion without affecting accuracy.
-For example, after it generates a normally-distributed random number, an algorithm can fill bits 54 through 100 after the point each with 0 or 1, chosen uniformly at random (Karney 2014)<sup>[**(2)**](#Note2)</sup> (example: `for i in 54..100: ret = ret + RNDINT(1) * pow(2,-i)`).
+For example, after it generates a normally-distributed random number, an algorithm can fill it with enough uniform random bits, as necessary, to give the number 100 bits after the point (Karney 2014)<sup>[**(2)**](#Note2)</sup> (example: `for i in 54..100: ret = ret + RNDINT(1) * pow(2,-i)`).

 <a id=Normal_Gaussian_Distribution></a>
 #### Normal (Gaussian) Distribution